sr39/gizmo-debug/scripts/gizmo_documentation.md

 **TURB\_DRIVING**: This activates a module, based closely on the original GADGET results shared by Andreas Bauer, to include a turbulent driving routine.
 It assumes a periodic box (BOX\_PERIODIC on), which is then stirred as in Schmidt 2008, Federrath 2010, Price 2010: a small range of modes (which range set in the parameterfile) are driven in Fourier space as an Ornstein-Uhlenbeck process, with the compressive part of the acceleration optionally projected out via a Helmholtz decomposition in Fourier space so that the driving is purely incompressible/solenoidal (most appropriate for sub-sonic turbulence).
 The parameters of the driving are set in the parameterfile as described below.
 Users of this module should cite Bauer and Springel 2012, MNRAS, 423, 3102, as described above.

+Note that in most driven turbulence experiments, it is common to 'force' the gas to lie along an exact adiabatic equation-of-state (a single adiabat or entropic function), so any energy of e.g. shocks and kinetic dissipation is immediately removed (if this or some cooling physics is not enabled, the turbulent driving will gradually 'heat up' the box, decreasing the mach number).
+This is accomplished as described above by turning on `EOS_ENFORCE_ADIABAT` in the Config file.
+For example, for a truly isothermal test, with isothermal sound speed equal to unity, you can simply set `EOS_ENFORCE_ADIABAT=1` and `EOS_GAMMA=1.0001` (this is slightly larger than unity, so the temperature is re-set nearly as if `EOS_GAMMA=1` but various unphysical divergences that arise if GAMMA-1=0 will be avoided).

 **TURB\_DRIVING\_SPECTRUMGRID**: This activates on-the-fly calculation of the turbulent velocity, vorticity, density, and smoothed-velocity power spectra; the power spectra are calculated over a range of modes and dumped to files titled "powerspec\_X\_NNN.txt" where NNN is the file number and X denotes the quantity the power spectrum is taken of (e.g. velocity, smoothed velocity, etc).
 The columns in these outputs are (1) k (Fourier mode number), (2) power per mode at k, (3) number of modes in the discrete interval in k, and (4) total discrete power over all modes at that k.
 To convert to a 'normal' power spectrum, and get e.g. the power per log-interval in k, take column (2) times the cube of column (1).
 The value to which you set TURB\_DRIVING\_SPECTRUMGRID determines the grid linear size (in each dimension) to which the quantities will be projected in taking the power spectrum.
 Users of this module should cite Bauer and Springel 2012, MNRAS, 423, 3102, as described above.